garrandall/popular-music-data/tracks/oh--baby--we-got-a-good-thing-goin---barbara-lynn.md

 I'm gonna stick right here, babe
 You know how much i care
 So don't worry 'bout me baby
-'cause i'm right here at home
+'cause I'm right here at home
 Oh baby, oh baby, we got a good thing goin'

 You may talk all about me
 And scandalize my name
 But deep down inside me
-I know i'm the only man
+I know I'm the only man
 So don't worry 'bout me baby
-'cause i'm right here at home
+'cause I'm right here at home
 Oh baby, oh baby, we got a good thing goin'

 So maybe i knew her